-RAs must be in good conduct standing, as determined by the Office of Community Standards.
+RAs must be in good conduct standing, as determined by the Office of Residence Life.

 What is the timeline for RA hiring?

 The RA position is typically a full academic year commitment, beginning in August.
-Applications are launched in October and due in January.
-Interviews take place in February.
-Decisions are released near the end of February/beginning of March for the following academic year.
+Applications are launched in September and due near the end of October.
+Interviews take place in November.
+Decisions are released in January for the following academic year.

 Depending on staffing, there is sometimes a mid-year hiring process that occurs around November for January openings.
 The need for a mid-year process is determined on a year to year basis.

 There are three possible outcomes for a candidate:

 A candidate may be offered a position and has the option of accepting or declining.

 A candidate may be offered a place in the alternate pool.